 Federal Reserve Revises and Expands Main Street Lending Program For Small and Mid-sized BusinessesMay 13, 2020

-On April 9, 2020 the Federal Reserve announced the creation of a Main Street Lending Program to facilitate lending to small and mid-sized businesses.
-On April 30, 2020 the Federal Reserve announced revisions to this program, included an expansion of the program’s scope and eligibility.
+On April 9, 2020, the Federal Reserve announced the creation of a Main Street Lending Program to facilitate lending to small and mid-sized businesses.
+On April 30, 2020, the Federal Reserve announced revisions to this program, including an expansion of the program’s scope and eligibility.

 The Federal Reserve is in the process of creating the infrastructure to operationalize the Main Street Lending Program and will post updates to this program, including its official launch date, on its website.
 After the program is operational, an interested business must submit an application directly to an eligible lender.
 The Federal Reserve recommends that interested businesses contact eligible lenders to determine whether such lenders plan to participate in the program and to request additional information on the application process.
 The Federal Reserve will make available forms of the loan participation agreement, borrower and lender certifications and other agreements required to implement the program, while eligible lenders will be expected to provide loan documents reflecting the terms of the Main Street Lending Program.